GuenterQuast/PhyPiDAQ/README.md

 - `examples/read_analog.py`
     very minimalist example to read one channel from an analog-to-ditigal converter
-- ``examples/read_18B20.py``
+- ``examples/read_18B20.py``s
-    mimimalist example to read the temperature sensor DS18B20
+- simple example to read the temperature sensor DS18B20
 - ``examples/readBMP180/``
-    mimimalist example to read the digital temprature  and pressusre sensor BMP180
+    simple example to read the digital temperature  and pressure sensor BMP180
+- ``examples/readMMA8541/``
+    simple example to read the digital accelerometer MMA8451
 - `examples/runOsci.py`
     run an oscilloscope display, configuration as specified in *.yaml* file (default is `PSOsci.yaml`)
 - `examples/poissonLED.py`